Meet Kaspersky Next: new flagship product line for business

 Kaspersky Next currently comprises of three product tiers:

-Kaspersky Next EDR Foundations provides powerful endpoint protection that identifies and neutralises threats before they can harm business processes.
-Flexible, straightforward security controls and built-in IT scenarios enable hands-off operation and let companies customise their security policies to suit their unique needs.
+Kaspersky Next EDR Foundations provides powerful endpoint protection that identifies and neutralizes threats before they can harm business processes.
+Flexible, straightforward security controls and built-in IT scenarios enable hands-off operation and let companies customize their security policies to suit their unique needs.
 This solution is recommended for companies where information security is performed by IT departments.

 Kaspersky Next EDR Optimum provides strong endpoint protection with essential EDR functionality, advanced controls, patch management and cloud security.
 Threat visibility, investigation and response are guided to help businesses deflect attacks rapidly and with minimal resources.
 This solution is recommended for companies with small information security teams.

-Kaspersky Next XDR Expert aggregates, analyses and correlates data from various sources across an organisation’s IT infrastructure, providing real-time visibility and deep insights into evolving cyber risks to deliver advanced threat detection and automated response.
+Kaspersky Next XDR Expert aggregates, analyzes and correlates data from various sources across an organization’s IT infrastructure, providing real-time visibility and deep insights into evolving cyber risks to deliver advanced threat detection and automated response.
 It’s the robust cybersecurity solution that can also integrate with third-party vendors.
 This solution is recommended for companies with experienced cybersecurity teams or Security Operations Centers (SOC).

 Kaspersky Next is a part of the company’s B2B product ecosystem and it is designed to be directly compatible with other Kaspersky solutions and services.
 With the growing demand for more comprehensive cybersecurity protection, companies can also easily migrate from one tier to another depending on their current cybersecurity requirements.